malganis35/docker-hellostargate/README.md

 # docker-hellostargate

 ## Description

 A simple helloworld app for docker adapted to the Stargate SG1 Theme

 A simple nginx helloworld application that helps you learn docker image pulls.
 Runs on port :8888

+This project is a fork of the helloworld project https://github.com/karthequian/docker-helloworld adapted to the Stargate SG1 Theme

 ## Installation